Fadi021/XtremeSudoku/README.md

 # XtremeSudoku

-How to run the ExtremeSudoku game:
+- To run you need to Dowload this:
-Need java compiler
+  - Need java compiler
-Download the XtremeSudoku.ZIP
+  - Download the XtremeSudoku.ZIP
  extract file on any folder of your choosing

 how to run:
 - Open Command prompt